FAC-Sixteen/b-b/README.md

 Challenges

 - Making fetched data from QuestionContainer component accessible to other components
-- Modularising components and calling them from another component
+- Modularising components and calling them from elsewhere
 - When to use default export and export

 ---